Forty-two percent of Americans say they eat dinner in front of the TV every day.

 "A study has found that the more television kids watch, the more confused they are about which foods are -- and which aren't -- going to help them grow up strong and healthy." - Science Daily (June 2005)

 "Child television viewers are bombarded with health claims in television advertising.
-Given the plentitude of advertisements on television touting the health benefits of even the most nutritionally bankrupt of foods, child viewers are likely to become confused about which foods are in fact healthy," - Personal MD (June 2005)
+Given the plentitude of advertisements on television touting the health benefits of even the most nutritionally bankrupt of foods, child viewers are likely to become confused about which foods are in fact healthy," - Health Day (June 2005) and Food Navigator (June 2005)

 |